Missouri License Reinstatement

 If the contact information is incorrect or has not been updated after relocation, you may not receive a notice that your license has been revoked or suspended.
 This would also result in you being accused of driving without a license if you are stopped after a routine traffic stop.

-A license suspension due to accumulated points or a DWI conviction requires you to obtain SR22 coverage through your insurance company for two years following the suspension.
-At the DMV, you will also have to pay a reinstatement fee.
 If your driving privileges have been suspended for more than six months, you may need to retake the MO Drivers Test and install an ignition interlock device for six (6) months.
 Additionally, you might be required to complete the Substance Awareness Traffic Offender Program SATOP after a DWI.

-Steps to Reinstate a Suspended License
+Steps to Reinstate a Suspended Missouri Driver License

 - Find out what caused your Missouri license to be suspended.